-1. To begin installing the hinged pluggable back panel, the NetGuardian should be rack mounted.
+1. To begin installing the hinged pluggable back panel, the NetGuardian G5 should be rack mounted.
 Suggestion: Mount the unit in the flush, rack-mount position.
 This means the front of the NetGuardian is flush with the front of the rack post.

-2. Facing the back of the NetGuardian, use the screws provided to secure the right mounting arm to the rack.
+2. Facing the back of the NetGuardian, install the right side of the hinged pluggable back panel.
+Used the screws provided to secure the right mounting arm to the rack.